 If you think your group would enjoy a day out doing something really hands on, practical and satisfying, why not try a conservation taster day and help care for the National Park at the same time?
+We also have a series of funded programmes working with young people over an extended period.

 The type of work available depends on the time of year and the age, ability and size of your group.
 Examples of tasks include: dry stone walling, coppicing, tree planting, seed collecting, building bird, bat or bug boxes, footpath maintenance and bracken clearing.